tlevine/www.thomaslevine.com/content/!/making-your-personal-website/index.md

 It scares me to edit things without tracking their history.
 I settled a few years ago on using [Git](http://git-scm.com) for this, so that's what I use for versioning the all of the content on my website.
-(The distinction isn't always clear, but I'm right now making a distinction between content and logic.)
+(I'm right now making a distinction between content and logic.)

 When I build the site with nanoc, the resulting files go into the `output` directory, and then I upload them to a static file hosting